-Let's face it.
-Humans are creatures of habit.
-They tend to like the food they grew up eating the best and a familiar meal also provides us comfort and relieves stress.
 It doesn't matter what country you are coming from, food in a new country can be challenging simply because you're not used to it (despite whether you like the new food or not).
 ILP volunteers tend to struggle a little at the beginning of their semester, but find ways to adjust.
-Check out what a daily life of an ILP volunteer looks like here!

 When you're volunteering for a semester in a new country, it's really important that you take the time to learn about the food.
-They will have foods you are completely unfamiliar with, foods that are familiar to you, but prepared in ways you've never seen and foods that you are familiar with that you will take comfort in.
+They will have foods you are completely unfamiliar with, foods that are familiar to you, but prepared in ways you've never seen and foods that you are familiar with.

-While the beginning of your semester abroad is usually the hardest, if you follow these steps you will be used to the food in no time!
+While the beginning of your semester abroad is usually the hardest when it comes to adjusting to life abroad, if you follow these steps you will be used to the food in no time.

 - Embrace it

 - Don't be afraid